CDCgov/geneflow/docs/chapters/tutorials/build-app-container.rst

 Working with your image
 -----------------------

 There are 3 main ways to interact with a Singularity image.
-Choose the method that best accomplish your goals.
+Choose the method that suits your goals.
 We will briefly explore all three.

 Shell
 ~~~~~